TL;DR

 When AI is the right tool

-• You need 10-20 ideas to filter from, not 3.
+- You need 10-20 ideas to filter from, not 3.

-• You can describe the recipient in detail (interests, recent purchases, life stage).
+- You can describe the recipient in detail (interests, recent purchases, life stage).

-• You want a budget range respected.
+- You want a clear budget range respected.

 What to feed the AI

-• Recipient profile: age, role, interests, hobbies, life stage, recent purchases or wish-list hints.
+- Recipient profile: age, role, interests, hobbies, life stage, recent purchases or wish-list hints.

-• Occasion: birthday, anniversary, wedding, holiday, housewarming, get-well, etc.
+- Occasion: birthday, anniversary, wedding, holiday, housewarming, get-well, etc.

-• Budget: a clear range, not “reasonable.”
+- Budget: a concrete range, not “reasonable.”

-• Constraints: dietary, allergies, space (do they live in a small apartment), packaging (mailing vs. in person).
+- Constraints: dietary, allergies, space (do they live in a small apartment?), packaging (mailing vs. in person).

 Copy-ready prompt